Home » 21 Day New Zealand Self Drive Tour Packages »

 Stay 2 nights in Wellington.

 Today, join a Full Day Lord of the Rings Tour!
-Follow in the footsteps of Hobbits, Dwarfs, Elves and Men.
+Follow in the footsteps of Hobbits, Dwarves, Elves and Men.
 You will cover a lot of ground on the tour, but there is enough time to explore, recreate scenes for yourself, and work out how the movies were made.

 Sailing time Wellington to Picton 70 km / 43 miles, 3

-It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
+It’s all about the journey today as you board the Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
 Back on dry land, drive through Marlborough, New Zealand’s largest wine region, to reach your destination.

 The Abel Tasman is renowned for its golden beaches, sculptured granite cliffs, rich unmodified estuaries, long sunshine hours, and the world-famous Abel Tasman Coast Track.